What is a Peer Adviser?

 - Connecting a group of new students to each other and the Northwestern community

-Please make sure you read the Important Dates for PA Applicants to fully ensure you understand the requirements prior to applying.
+* Please make sure you read the Important Dates for PA Applicants to fully ensure you understand the requirements and training dates prior to applying.

 Characteristics Found in Successful Peer Advisers

-- Open-mindedness to learn more about ones’ personal & social identities in order to mentor and facilitate conversation for those who are similar and/or different from themselves
+- Open-mindedness to learn more about your personal and social identities to facilitate conversations for new students

-- Open-mindedness toward cultures, ethnicities, lifestyles, and backgrounds
+- Open-mindedness towards a wide variety of cultures, lifestyles, backgrounds, and demographics

 - Passion for Wildcat Welcome, Northwestern University, and new student needs

-- Desire to create an inclusive campus community
+- Desire to create an inclusive campus environment

-- Understanding of self-efficacy and how to advocate for self and others
+- Understanding of advocacy for self and others